Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Experiments

 \subsection{Cost Parameters}

-To avoid overly aggressive behavior from high costs, we truncate the final goal's displacement from the current object location (15cm in position and 2 radians in orientation).
-This bounds the errors encountered by the optimization problem and mitigates indecision when orientation error approaches $\pi$ radians, at which any rotation direction is equally effective.
+To avoid aggressive behavior from high costs, we truncate the final goal's displacement from the current object location (15cm, 2 radians).
+This bounds the errors encountered by the MPC and mitigates indecision when orientation error approaches $\pi$ radians, at which any rotation direction is equally effective.
 This orientation truncation requires hysteresis on the rotation axis to ensure stability of the direction of rotation.

 For the $Q$ cost matrix, a typical diagonal structure is sufficient for position and velocity errors in our experiments.
 However, orientation presents some challenges.
 The true orientation error we desire to minimize is $\theta_\text{error}^2$, where $\theta_\text{error}$ is the scalar angle of the relative rotation between the current and goal orientations.
 From quaternions, this is calculated as